pineapplemachine/mach.d/examples/readme.md

 Plays music loaded from an OGG file, and pauses or resumes the music when the left mouse button is clicked.

+### playsamples

+Plays audio samples loaded from WAV files when the left and right mouse buttons are pressed.